kyma-incubator/compass/docs/compass/03-01-security.md

 - `app_id` foreign key of type UUID
 - `runtime_id` foreign key of type UUID
 - `integration_system_id` foreign key of type UUID
-- `value` of type JSON, with authentication details, such as `client_id/client_secret` in the OAuth 2.0 authentication flow, or `username/password` in the Basic authentication flow.
-In the case of the certificates flow it is empty.
+- `value` of type JSON, with authentication details, such as `client_id/client_secret` in the OAuth 2.0 authentication flow, Common Name in case of the certificates flow, and token in the one-time-token flow.

 #### Custom Authenticator
-One can attach a custom authentication context provider, which looks for client ID, scopes, and tenant information in a JWT based on a configuration.
-We consider that flow an end-user flow.
-Later, the Tenant Mapping Handler also verifies that the token was issued by a trusted issuer, which was also configured for the authenticator.
+One can configure custom JWT-based authentication for Compass with trusted issuers, and locations for tenant and scopes in the token.
+The flow is the following:
+- The authentication-mapping handler hydrator checks for trusted issuer, and enriches  and then provides the tenant-mapping handler with locations for tenant, scopes and clientID
+- The tenant-mapping handler extracts them from the token's claims and verifies the tenant exists

 #### Consumer-Provider Flows
 As mentioned above, there are use cases where a user might want to manage Compass resources from a different multi-tenant system which shares the same tenancy model, and is aware of the external tenant IDs, which Compass also uses.